egilDOTnet/apexForBBEdit/README.md

 - Custom fields that are only on Person Accounts will now be highlighted as well (these end in __pc) using a single regex
 - Custom fields that end in an __r (indicating a relationship through a lookup field) are now syntax coloured as keywords
 - Line comments are now properly supported after an oversight on my part
+- The Un/Comment Lines and Blocks menu options now work as expected